Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Problem Definition

 \section{Problem Definition}

-We will mostly use the usual zoo of mathematical notation (as used in theoretical computer science, that is).
+We will mostly use the usual zoo of mathematical notation (as used in theoretical computer science, that is); see \wref{app:notations} for a comprehensive list.
 Since they are less often used, let us quickly introduce notation for \emph{multisets}, though.
 For some set $X$, denote a multiset over $X$ by

 with $x_i \in X$ for all $i \in [1..|\mset{A}|]$.
 Note the bold letter; we will use these for multisets, and regular letters for sets.
 Furthermore, denote the \emph{multiplicity} of some $x \in X$ in $\mset{A}$ as $\mset{A}(x)$; in particular,